AlfonsoGomezGrijalva/Contacts/README.md

 Service that returns a list of contacts stored in a Json file, filtered by the last name.

-This project was created in C # .Net core 3 and Visual Studio so, to run it you must search for the .sln file and open it.
+This project was created in C # .Net core 3.
 1) Clone the repository in your local machine

 2) Build and run the project